scholarslab/scholarslab.github.io/collections/_posts/2023-06-27-themed-reading-list-decks-zines.md

 ![Screenshot of a Mastodon post where Quinn Dombrowski writes, "Send good delivery truck vibes, please: I've got until ~4 PM to sew a dress and photograph it on a lifesize plastic skeleton and the box with the fabric is in the metro area but not yet out for delivery. 😬 #DHMakes #ACH2023"](/assets/post-media/2023-06-29-themed-reading-list-decks-zines/quinn-tweet.png)

+*Update*: Our [post describing the cross-country scholarly collaboration](https://textilemakerspace.stanford.edu/blog/dhmakes-at-ach2023/) this #ACH2023 project contributed to is up!
+The overarching project includes:
+* a miniature quilt patch that visualized the top terms in ACH 2023 session titles, with metadata for each section on the backside (attached photo) loop fastenings for the vest made out of finger-woven craft loops that will visualize the #DHMakes contributions from across social media during the conference
+* fabric printed with the crowdsourced logos of departed DH projects
+* drawings by one DHer, turned into a knitting machine creation by another DHer
+* a felted ACH logo, which I think was made from one DHer’s sheep’s wool, dyed by another DHer, and felted by a third?

 [^1] Technically, I included 1 zine you can't currently read for free (although I think I heard there will be a free digital copy eventually?).
 But it's really awesome, so I included it hoping to spread the word :)